 What is considered part-time status?

-A undergraduate students registered for less than 12 hours is part-time.
-A graduate students registered for less than nine (9) hours is part-time.
+Undergraduate students registered for less than 12 hours are part-time.
+A graduate student registered for less than nine (9) hours is part-time.

 I am a first-time freshman.
 Why can't I register now?

 New students must attend orientation and meet with a Success Coach before they can register.

 If I withdraw from school, do I have to submit a readmission application to return?

 Yes.
 Students must complete an Application for Readmission, by July 30 for the Fall semester or by November 30 for the Spring semester.
 The nonrefundable fee of $25.00 will be charged.
 The student will be informed in writing of the decision by the Registrar's Office.

 Transfer of Credit